How to single crochet for beginners step by step tutorial

 If you need a more detailed walkthrough, our how to crochet for beginners guide covers this step with extra photos.

 Your foundation chain is the starting row that everything builds on.
+Every journey in how to single crochet for beginners starts with a solid foundation chain.
 For practice, chain 20 stitches.

 1. Hold the hook in your right hand (or left — whichever feels natural) and the yarn in your other hand.